 Since we are eager to make our placement decisions as accurate as possible, we offer all students who place into English 100: Supplemental Writing Workshop an opportunity to have their writing skills evaluated.
 Please note: This placement assessment is only for students who receive a placement of English 110 with English 100 required.
-With a few exceptions, all students take English 110 Writing: Argument and Inquiry (formerly known as College Writing).
+With a few exceptions, all students take English 110 Writing: Argument and Inquiry.
 There is no option of placing out of English 110.

 If you received notification that you placed into English 110 with English 100 recommended, you will not be automatically registered for English 100 and you do not need to take the placement exam.
 However, you may choose to enroll in English 100 for the extra writing instruction the course provides.
 If you wish to enroll in English 100, please contact Paula Patch, College Writing Coordinator, by email at firstname.lastname@example.org.
 Please see the course descriptions of English 100 and English 110 to help you make your decision.

 The English Writing Placement consists of three parts:

 - Part 1: An on-the-spot response essay.
 To complete Part 1 of the English Writing Placement, you will take approximately 60 minutes to compose an essay in response to one of three prompts.
 The prompts will not require any research; rather, each prompt asks for your opinion based on your own experiences.
 An effective response essay is controlled by a thesis or central idea that is developed with specific supporting details and examples.
 Extended evaluation criteria are included with the online prompts.

 - Part 2: A revision plan.
 Part 2 will prompt you to reflect on the Part 1 assignment and to describe how you would revise and further develop your response essay if you were given additional time.
 A strong revision plan will contain specific strategies and explanations for those strategies.